-Here are some great steps you can take to analyse where you are at now, before you start to make any decisions or develop your own career plan.
+Here are some great steps you can take to analyze where you are at now before you start to make any decisions or develop your own career plan.

-Automation can be scary, however, by understanding what aspects of your current role might be automated and what might not be, you will have a greater understanding on where to focus your development.
-How much of your role is customer facing?
-How much of your role requires non-linear problem solving?
+Automation can be scary, however, by understanding what aspects of your current role might be automated and what might not be, you will have a greater understanding of where to focus your development.
+How much of your role is customer-facing?
+How much of your role requires non-linear problem-solving?
 How much of your role is manual and requires a level of human interaction, which cannot be planned or necessarily measured?

 How many emotional engagements are needed in your role?